satra124/emco-base-test/docs/user/install/Tutorial_Helm.md

 - helm (v3.3.4 or later)
 - kubectl (v1.19.0 or later)

-## Login to the EMCO Harbor registry
+## Login to a container registry
-Remember to login to the EMCO Harbor registry by running `docker login <docker repo>` on the build machine and all cluster nodes.
+Remember to login to a container registry by running `docker login <docker repo>` on the build machine and all cluster nodes.

 Sometimes, the login fails on some Linux distributions with `Login did not succeed, error: Error response from daemon: Get <docker repo>: x509: certificate signed by unknown authority`.